Point of View: How Perspective Affects Perceived Robot Sociability: Method

 \subsection{Virtual Reality Interface}

 To ensure experimental control and reproducibility, we develop an immersive virtual reality (VR) interface using the Unity game engine for the Meta Quest~3.
 This setup enables controlled, repeatable human-robot experiments without robot platform errors, safety concerns, or environmental disturbances inherent to real-world deployments.
-It also allows isolating the effect of perspective on subjective sociability and disturbance ratings.
+Although conducting the study with a real robot might amplify pedestrians’ responses due to the robot’s consequential sound, physical presence, and perceived safety risks, real-world setups are also less repeatable and these cues could also make it harder to determine whether the observed effects are driven by perspective itself.
+Using VR allows us to reduce these additional influences and isolate the effect of perspective on subjective sociability and disturbance ratings.
 The VR scene depicts a shared walking space in which two pedestrian groups approach one another from opposite lanes.
 Each group consists of three individuals arranged in a V-shaped formation, reflecting the most commonly observed configuration in naturally occurring pedestrian groups~\cite{moussaid2010walking}.
 The groups walk toward each other at a speed of $0.85~m/s$ to reduce motion sickness in VR~\cite{page2023identifying}, consistent with the lower limit of the range of average pedestrian walking speeds reported in literature~\cite{knoblauch1996field}.